 Simple English definitions for legal terms

-Read a random definition: achieve
+Read a random definition: court-appointed special advocate

 A second-degree amendment is a change proposed to an existing proposal or document.
 It can be made by adding, deleting, or correcting words.
 It can be done automatically or by court order.
 In parliamentary law, it refers to a motion that changes the wording of another motion.
 There are different types of second-degree amendments, such as adding, inserting, striking out, and substituting.
 A friendly amendment is one that the original proposer supports, but it still needs to be debated and voted on.